 - Litigation Support

 As subject matter experts, McCann Investigations provides clients with the latest in Private Investigations techniques and Computer Forensics tools.
-McCann is a one source solution for full scale investigations that emcompass multiple variances and result in complete and comprehesive gathering of facts and evidence.
+McCann is a one source solution for full scale investigations that encompasses multiple variances and result in complete and comprehensive gathering of facts and evidence.

 From contentious divorce to embezzlement and fraud, learn how McCann can help.